Interim C.E.O. - Joella Brooks

 At our shelters, we are implementing strict intake processes.
 We perform wellness checks and assess vital signs at intake while regularly taking temperatures and monitoring for potential symptoms.
 Prior to each shift, staff are screened for potential symptoms of COVID-19.
 Anyone who initially presents symptoms is sent home to self-quarantine for two weeks with pay.
 We’ve also stepped up standards for sanitation and infection control.

 We’re asking clinicians, case workers and others who work supporting essential direct services for children and youth to do their work remotely if possible.
 For all others whose work involves providing direct services to children and youth that cannot be done remotely, we are working with our funding sources to discuss plans that minimize risk to our staff while continuing to care for our children and youth.
 In our regional offices we’ve transitioned many positions to remote work.
-In our Youth Justice programs, we’ve transitioned many of our programs to virtual platforms and alternative modules to reduce potential exposure.
+In our Youth and Family Services, we’ve transitioned many of our programs to virtual platforms and alternative modules to reduce potential exposure.
 Our workforce office is temporarily closed to the public and staff are following social distancing, hand washing and intensive sanitation measures.

 We’ve distributed employment verification documentation to support those who live and work in areas instructed to shelter in place.
 Our staff – including our HR and Risk & Safety teams – are available 24/7 to support us.
 We’ve created dedicated channels and resources for staff to stay up to date on COVID-19 issues and are continuously assessing safety and operations based on rapidly changing circumstances.